cubesteak/UsedRotten/README.md

  - Set config file options to turn crafting and smelting on or off
  - Add permission for crafting if desired.

-Written for CraftBukkit Beta Build (1.7.9-R0.2)
+Written for CraftBukkit 1.12.1

 Releases:
+0.5 - Updated to CraftBukkit 1.12.1

-0.4 - Latest.
-Updating plugin.yml to properly reflect new package name an update CraftBukkit to 1.7.9-R0.2
+0.4 - Updating plugin.yml to properly reflect new package name an update CraftBukkit to 1.7.9-R0.2

 0.3 - Bug fix for crafting multiple items at once, code cleanup and package name change to remove bukkit from the name.
 Big thanks to TfT-02 for the help!